mvcdigital/blisscakeart/src/content/gallery/_index.md

       - bullet: Classic vanilla sponge, paired with a vanilla buttercream and strawberry jam filling
       - bullet: Served 25 portions
+  - title: Cake International Entry 2024
+    bullets:
+      - bullet: This was my entry for Cake International 2024, which won Gold in it's category
+      - bullet: 3 tier safari themed hand painted cake, with 3D fondant features to bring the animals on the cake to life
+    text: 3 tier safari themed cake
+    images:
+      - image: /images/uploads/cake-international-2024.jpg
+        primary: true
+    tags:
+      - name: Other
 ---